Faith Ireland: Civic involvement

-Ireland lives in South Seattle with her husband, Chuck Norem, and works as a private mediator and appellate consultant.
-She is the member of several boards of directors for local community groups, and was named "Chinese Man of the Year" for her work to help build the Wing Luke Asian Museum, even though she is neither Chinese nor a man.
+Ireland is a member of several boards of directors for local community groups.
+She is the longest serving woman member of Seattle 4 Rotary admitted in 1987, the first month that women were allowed to be members.
+She has served on its Board of Directors.
+She was named "Chinese Man of the Year" for her work to help build the Wing Luke Asian Museum, even though she is neither Chinese nor a man.
 Ireland served as Vice-Chair of the Sheriff's Blue Ribbon Panel which in 2006 recommended sweeping reforms for the King County Sheriff's Office.

-Other positions in the legal community have included president of the local chapter of the American Judicature Society, member of the Council on Public Legal Education, chairperson of the Education Committee and member of the Appellate Judges Education Committee for the state supreme court, and the executive committee for the Council on Public Legal Education.
-Awards include being named as a distinguished alumni in 2000 at Willamette University, a woman of distinction by the Puget Sound Business Journal, and being awarded the Passing the Torch Award by the Washington Women Lawyers.
+Other positions in the legal community have included first female president of the state Superior Court Judges Association, president of the local chapter of the American Judicature Society, chairperson of the Superior Court Education Committee, member of the Appellate Judges Education Committee for the State Supreme Court, and the executive committee for the Council on Public Legal Education.
+Awards include being named as a Distinguished Alumni in 2000 at Willamette University, and a Woman of Distinction by the Puget Sound Business Journal.
+She received the Judge of the Year and the Carl Maxey award from the Washington State Associatioin for Justice and the Passing the Torch Award and the President's Award from Washington Women Lawyers.